Janet Yellen: Friendshoring of supply chains

-In a speech delivered at the Atlantic Council on April 13, 2022, Yellen warned against the supply chain risks posed by reliance on supplies from countries that align with the authoritarian regimes of Russia or China and favored friendshoring, an approach that limits supply chain networks to allies and friendly countries.
+In a speech delivered at the Atlantic Council on April 13, 2022, Yellen advised against the supply chain risks posed by reliance on commodities from countries that aligned with authoritarian regimes like Russia or China and favored friendshoring strategy, an approach that limits supply chain networks to allies and partner countries.
+She said that any moves from the other nations to undermine collective international effort to make Russia accountable for its aggression would draw the ire of the U.S. and its allies.
+Yellen also called for the modernization of international financial institutions so that they could meet the world's 21st-century challenges, invoking precedent of the Bretton Woods Conference, which was held during the Second World War to discuss post-war economic order.

-In December 2022, Yellen wrote an essay for Project Syndicate, where she singled out the main risks for the U.S. economy that should be solved with the implementation of friendshoring.
-Those risks include: "first, over-concentration of critical goods in any particular market may result in vulnerability in supply chains that hurt workers and customers; second, the need to protect from geopolitical and security risks emanating from hostile states; and third, the need to shift away from supply chains that relied on violations of core human rights, such as the use of forced labour to produce goods for import."
+In December 2022, Yellen wrote an essay for Project Syndicate in which she singled out the key risks for the U.S. economy that may be mitigated with the implementation of friendshoring policies.
+Those risks include: "first, over-concentration of critical goods in any particular market may result in vulnerability in supply chains that hurt workers and customers; second, the need to protect from geopolitical and security risks emanating from hostile states; and third, the need to shift away from supply chains that relied on violations of core human rights, such as the use of forced labor in producing goods for import."

 Comments on Roe v.
 Wade overturning

 On May 10, 2022, during a Senate Banking Committee hearing, Yellen made comments on the economic consequences of Roe v.
 Wade overturning after a leaked draft majority opinion in Dobbs v.
 Jackson Women's Health Organization showed the Supreme Court was poised to overrule its previous decisions that legalized abortion in the United States.
-Sen. Bob Menendez (D-NJ) asked what reversing the landmark ruling would mean economically for the country; Yellen responded, "I believe that eliminating the right of women to make decisions about when and whether to have children would have very damaging effects on the economy and would set women back decades."
+Sen. Bob Menendez (D-NJ) asked what reversing the landmark ruling would mean economically for the United States; Yellen responded, "I believe that eliminating the right of women to make decisions about when and whether to have children would have very damaging effects on the economy and would set women back decades."
 She added that keeping women from accessing abortions "increases their odds of living in poverty or need for public assistance."
-Sen. Tim Scott (R-SC) called Yellen's stance "harsh."
+Sen. Tim Scott (R-SC) disagreed with her assertion and said, "I think finding a way to have a debate around abortion in a meeting for the economic stability of our country is harsh."
 She replied, "This is not harsh.
 This is the truth."

-Following their heated exchange, Senator Scott penned an op-ed for The Washington Post, in which he called Yellen's claim "simply false" and compared her arguments to those of Margaret Sanger in support of eugenics.
+Following that heated exchange, Senator Scott penned an op-ed for The Washington Post in which he called Yellen's claim "simply false" and compared her arguments to those of Margaret Sanger in support of eugenics.
+A number of prominent conservative media outlets and public figures alike similarly interpreted her comments on women's reproductive rights, responding with sharp criticism.